spechtlab/transcriptomeProcessing/README.md

-## transcriptomeProcessing
+# transcriptomeProcessing
-### This repository contains scripts or slurm batch files that were used to process transcriptome data
+## This repository contains scripts or slurm batch files that were used to process transcriptome data
+### Clean, assemble, annotate
 #### First, clean the reads
 `runTrimGalore.sh`